MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 2. In the left pane, select **Opportunities**.

-3. Select **New** at the top of the page to create a new opportunity.
+3. To create a new opportunity, select **New** at the top of the page.

 4. In the **Topic** field, add a name for the opportunity.